Sudo-Ivan/reticulum-meshchatX/README.md

 # Reticulum MeshChatX

-A heavily customized fork of [Reticulum MeshChat](https://github.com/liamcottle/reticulum-meshchat)
+A heavily customized fork of [Reticulum MeshChat](https://github.com/liamcottle/reticulum-meshchat), any meaningful, stable and tested modifications will be submitted as a PR upstream.

 ## Features of this fork